McDonnell Douglas F/A-18 Hornet: F/A-18A/B Hornet

 The F/A-18A, single-seat variant, can employ the AGM-84 Harpoon, AGM-65E Maverick, AGM-88 HARM and the AGM-62 Walleye I/II.
-The F/A-18A was also equipped with the AN/AAS-38 Nite Hawk targeting pod and the AN/ASQ-173 laser spot tracker for targeting.
+The F/A-18A was also equipped with the AN/AAS-38 Nite Hawk targeting pod and the AN/ASQ-173 laser detector tracker strike camera pod for targeting.
 During the Gulf War, there were limited numbers of the Nite Hawk for USN and USMC Hornets.
 The F/A-18B has space for the two-seat cockpit, provided by a relocation of avionics equipment and a 6% reduction in internal fuel.
 Two-seat Hornets are otherwise fully combat-capable.
 The B-model is used primarily for training.

 In 1992, the original Hughes AN/APG-65 radar was replaced with the Hughes (now Raytheon) AN/APG-73, a faster and more capable radar.
 A-model Hornets that have been upgraded to the AN/APG-73 and are capable of carrying the AIM-120 AMRAAM are designated F/A-18A+.
 Later in the 2010s they received life-extending upgrades from the USMC and then became F/A-18A++.